-During the summer of 2021 Gay played with former Senator and Ambassador Scott Brown in his band, Scott Brown and the Diplomats, as the lead female vocalist.
+During the summer of 2021 Gay played with former Senator and Ambassador Scott Brown in his band, Scott Brown and the Diplomats, as the lead female vocalist and backup acoustic guitarist.

 Gay is also the lead singer/manager for the following acts:

 "Poof & The Butterfly" - duo with Gay on vocals and acoustic guitar and Adam Frost on bass and vocals.